11 Snakes Found In Java (Indonesia)

 Source: iNaturalist user Ganjar Cahyadi – CC BY 4.0

 One of Java’s subtlest, stealthiest snakes.
 You won’t turn a corner and find a hissing orange-bellied snake blocking the entrance to your hotel, which is perfectly possible with a Javan spitting cobra.
-Orange-bellied snakes range from peninsular Malaysia to Singapore to Sumatra to Java, and aren’t well researched, due to their secretive ways.
-They lurk on thick forest floors, sometimes straying to grassy clearings adjacent to forests.
+Orange-bellied snakes are widespread, ranging from peninsular Malaysia to Singapore to Sumatra to Java.
+Yet despite this large empire, they’re surprisingly poorly researched, mostly due to their secretive ways.

 7 Eight lined striped kukri snake